 92,6% of the UK regularly search on the Internet (Internetlivestats, 2016).
 Whether you bank online, read your email, look up information, book flights or use a social network.
 You share important personal information once you are online.

 Secure internet usage is a major concern.
-You can do a lot yourself to increase safe internet usage.
+You can do a lot yourself to increase safe internet usage for yourself and your kids.
 In addition to protecting your online privacy and creating good habits regarding secure internet usage, is also important to prevent cybercrime.

 Between 5 and 10% of all computers are infected with a virus or participate in malicious activity without knowledge of the website owner.
 With these tips, you prevent cybercrime: